-- The conversion and reconfiguration of the mezzanine level to a full first floor level through infill of a void to provide an additional 422.04sqm of commercial space. - Basement reconfiguration including deletion of mail room, new storage area, and a reduction in car parking from 31 to 30 spaces, resulting in a loss of commercial GFA. - Modification to the eastern and western building setbacks by extending the external wall 300mm closer to the property boundaries. - Unit 305 reconfigured from a 1 bed unit to 2-bedroom unit and minor internal reconfigurations to all other apartments. - Unit 303 changed to an adaptable unit. - Level 2 and 3 service room removed and replaced with a small landscaped area and void space. - Fire stair relocated to northern side of fire stair shaft.
+- Basement reconfiguration including deletion of mail room, new storage area, and a reduction in car parking from 31 to 30 spaces, resulting in a loss of commercial GFA. - The conversion and reconfiguration of the mezzanine level to a full first floor level through infill of a void to provide an additional 4 new apartments comprising of 1 x 1 bed.
+1 x 2 bed and 2 x 3 bed. - Modification to the eastern and western building setbacks by extending the external wall 300mm closer to the property boundaries. - Unit 305 reconfigured from a 1 bed unit to 2-bedroom unit and minor internal reconfigurations to all other apartments. - Level 2 and 3 service room removed and replaced with a small landscaped area and void space. - Fire stair relocated to northern side of fire stair shaft. - Elevations updated to reflect the proposed level 1 apartments and glazing updated to reflect apartment reconfigurations. - Provision of hit and miss brick work between communal open space and apartments U206, U207 and U305. - Provision of three street trees and modified awning dimensions along Gladstone Street

-- Elevations and glazing updated to reflect the proposed level 1 and glazing updated to reflect apartment reconfigurations. - Provision of hit and miss brick work between communal open space and apartments U206, U207 and U305. - Provision of three street trees and modified awning dimensions along Gladstone Street - Roof top to include the provision of solar panels, door hatch, skylights, and 'screening' balustrade.
+Roof top to include the provision of solar panels, door hatch, skylights, and 'screening' balustrade.